Program Highlights

 Health Information Technology classes are taught exclusively through Baker Online.
 Plus, general education and prerequisite courses are typically available through Baker Online, Online Live, and on all campuses throughout Michigan.

-Learn MoreWhy Study Health Information Technology?
+Learn MoreWhy Earn a Health Information Technology Degree?

 The Baker College Associate of Applied Science in Health Information Technology is a two-year program consisting of 60 credit hours (45 hours of major courses and 15 general education requirements).
 Our curriculum includes human anatomy and physiology, three coding courses and a 120-hour capstone work experience.